Curriculum

 Identify factors that cause diseases and injuries within the environment and workplace, in order to promote disease prevention.
 This area of study strives to understand the causal impact of the environment and occupations on human health.
 The study of environmental and occupational epidemiology requires knowledge of both disease and exposure.
 The curriculum emphasizes both, comprising epidemiologic methods, biostatistics, basic sciences, exposure measurement, toxicology, biology, and environmental health.
 Students may focus on one of three components: exposures related to cancer, exposures related to injury, or epidemiologic methods.

-Graduates of the program will have the knowledge and skills needed to identify the causes of occupational related diseases, and how to improve the overall health of working populations.
-Learn more
+Graduates will have the knowledge and skills needed to identify the causes of occupational related diseases, and how to improve the overall health of working populations.
+Learn more.

 Learn methods to identify, measure, and simulate human exposure and dose resulting from single and multiple environmental exposures.
 You will receive training on various aspects of exposure analysis such as measurements and modeling; chemical, biological, and physical principles required to analyze human exposure from single and multiple routes; mechanisms of exposure; development of molecular biomarkers; and genomic, proteomic, and metabolomic metrics that assess exposure in the context of health effects.

-Graduates of the program will have the skills to characterize exposures to various kinds of environmental agents, about health effects associated with these exposures, and about methods for controlling such exposures in the workplace or general environment.
+Graduates will have the skills to characterize exposures to various kinds of environmental agents, about health effects associated with these exposures, and about methods for controlling such exposures in the workplace or general environment.

-- Flexible: Customize your graduate program to match your background and interests.
+• Flexible: Customize your graduate coursework to match your background and interests.

 The Toxicology program teaches students to think analytically about the biochemical mechanisms of toxicity, how toxicology is used to protect human health through laboratory research, and the development of sound environmental policy and regulations.

-- Public health setting: Program emphasizes disease prevention with the integration of toxicology and epidemiology.
+• Public health setting: Coursework emphasizes disease prevention with the integration of toxicology and epidemiology.

 Questions?
 Contact: